preloader

 The following participant limits apply:

-a.
-Tatra SkyMarathon: 350 spots (including 50 spots at the discretion of the organizer) – qualification criteria described in point 4 below;
+• Tatra SkyMarathon: 350 spots (including 100 spots available to the organizer) – qualification criteria are described in Section 4.

-b.
-Tatra Trail: 350 spots (including 50 spots at the discretion of the organizer) – first come, first served basis;
+• Tatra Trail: 350 spots (including 50 spots available to the organizer) – first-come, first-served for paid registrations.

 4

-The organizer individually qualifies participants for Tatra SkyMarathon based on completed races, with participation in qualifying races verified through the provided links to results in the registration form.
-The organizer considers the participant’s ranking and finishing time for qualification.
+The organizer will individually qualify participants for the Tatra SkyMarathon based on the completion of qualifying races.
+Participation in qualifying races will be verified based on the provided links to the results in the registration form.
+The organizer will take into account the position and finish time in the qualifying race.

 5